 Fintech companies traditionally see large drop-offs during this step of the sales funnel.
 Issues like submission, network and/or channel hurdles plague completion rates.

-Using WhatsApp Chatbot, you can formalize document submission on the easiest platform known to man.
+Using a chatbot for WhatsApp Business, you can formalize document submission on the easiest platform known to man.

 WhatsApp customers send each other images, videos, and documents every day.
 It’s an easy, automatic process that puts customers in a position to succeed.